michaelcourcy/kasten-splunk/readme.md

 - Every Kasten component emits metrics
 - Those metrics are scraped every 5s by Prometheus
-- Once scraped they can be retreived on the `fedrerate/` prometheus endpoint
+- Once scraped, they can be retrieved on the `federate/` Prometheus endpoint
-- The Open telemetry collector use `federate/` to collect those metrics and send them to an index metrics in splunk
+- The OpenTelemetry collector uses `federate/` to collect those metrics and send them to a metrics index in Splunk
 - Users can now use Splunk to monitor Kasten

 # Steps

-1. Optional if you don't have Splunk : Build a splunk instance on the same openshift cluter
+1. Optional: if you don't have Splunk, build a Splunk instance on the same OpenShift cluster
-2. Create an open telemetry collector (otel-collector) that will collect the prometheus metrics and send them to a metrics index in Splunk
+2. Create an OpenTelemetry collector (otel-collector) that will collect the Prometheus metrics and send them to a metrics index in Splunk
-3. Create Spluk Query Language (spl) request that reproduce prometheus query language (promql) that we usually use for Kasten monitoring
+3. Create Splunk Query Language (SPL) requests that reproduce Prometheus Query Language (PromQL) that we usually use for Kasten monitoring

-## Building a splunk instance
+## Building a Splunk instance

 ```
 oc create -f splunk.yaml
 ```

-It will create a splunk instance in it's own namespace for openshift.
-During this install we setup a metric index called `k8s_metrics` and we also setup a secret for the splunk UI and for the HEC (HTTP Event Collector) endpoint.
+It will create a Splunk instance in its own namespace for OpenShift.
+During this installation, we set up a metrics index called `k8s_metrics` and we also set up a secret for the Splunk UI and for the HEC (HTTP Event Collector) endpoint.

-## Create an open telemetry collector in kasten-io
+## Create an OpenTelemetry collector in kasten-io

 Create the otel-collector in the kasten-io namespace